MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 <!-- ====================================================================== -->
 ## What's New in Microsoft Edge 96

-### Improvements to the way way you manage your apps
+### New hub design for managing your installed web apps

 Microsoft Edge Canary reached version 96 on October 5, 2021.
 With a subset of our users, we're testing a new design to better manage your installed web apps.
 When you go to `edge://apps` in your browser, it now displays a redesigned hub that lists installed PWAs and websites as apps.